luisfelipegodoi/dotfiles/README.md

 # Luis Felipe's dotfiles

-* This is a great part of my dotfiles.
+* This is a great part of my dotfiles, including mac and linux.
-* You're quite welcome to make suggestions, however I may decline if it's not of personal value to me.